gvalkov/tailon-legacy/README.rst

     $ tailon -f /var/log/nginx/* /var/log/apache/{access,error}.log

-If atleast one of the specified files is readable by the current user, tailon will start listening on http://localhost:8080 .
+If at least one of the specified files is readable by the current user, tailon will start listening on http://localhost:8080 .

 Tailon's server-side functionality is documented in its help message::